perturbing/hydra-tutorial/hydra-tutorial.md

     <summary><b>2.2	Setting up the Hydra nodes</b></summary>
     <p>

     To showcase the protocol, we consider a minimal setup of two participants that together want to open a hydra head, call these two Bob and Alice.
-To start, we enter a nix-shell in the `hydra-poc` repo and create a directory to hold some setup files.
+To start, we enter a nix-shell in the `hydra` repo and create a directory to hold some setup files.

 	```
 	mkdir test-head